isaksamsten/sia.nvim/README.md

 **Examples**

 - `:%Sia fix the test function` - open a split with a fix to the test function.
-- `:Sia how can I implement quicksort in brainfuck?` - open a split with the answer.
+- `:Sia write snake in pygame` - open a split with the answer.
 - `:Sia /doc numpydoc` - document the function or class under cursor with numpydoc format.
-- `:SiaAdd a.py b.py | Sia move the function foo_a to b.py`
+- `:SiaFile a.py b.py | Sia move the function foo_a to b.py`
 - `:%Sia /diagnostic` - open a split with a solution to diagnostics in the current file.

 ### Suggested keybindings: